openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/quickstart-firmwareimage.gif

-If you use a hardware model which is not listed in the image types, if the hardware model is officially supported by OpenWRT, you can send us a pull-request to add it, otherwise you can use :ref:`the setting OPENWISP_CUSTOM_OPENWRT_IMAGES <openwisp_custom_openwrt_images>` to add it.
+If you use a hardware model which is not listed in the image types, if the hardware model is officially supported by OpenWrt, you can send us a pull-request to add it, otherwise you can use :ref:`the setting OPENWISP_CUSTOM_OPENWRT_IMAGES <openwisp_custom_openwrt_images>` to add it.